ChatGPT2/Space-Oddity-Bowie/README.md

 Of course, you can also write it yourself, such as asking him to be a joker, a writer, a chef, etc. There are endless ways to play.
 You can also find a prompt written by someone else on the Internet, and fill it in here with a little modification.
 Here it is recommended to  duplicate the "shortcut" and give the cope one a different name.
 For example, the shortcut for translation is called "My Translator", so you can just say "Hey, Siri, My Translator", and start a ChatGPT dedicated to translation.

-Also you can directly say what you
+Also you can directly say what you want the ChatG